hbc/dc_2016_04/lessons/02_the_filesystem.md

 	$ tail SRR098026.fastq

 The `-n` option to either of these commands can be used to print the first or last `n` lines of a file.
-To print the first/last line of the file use:
+To print the first line of the file use:

 	$ head -n 1 SRR098026.fastq